jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U2.
 Your first Unix command [U2]

 Unix keeps files arranged in a hierarchical structure.
 From the 'top-level' of the computer, there will be a number of directories, each of which can contain files and subdirectories, and each of those in turn can of course contain more files and directories and so on, ad infinitum.
-Itâ€™s important to note that you will always be â€œinâ€ a directory when using the terminal.
+It's important to note that you will always be â€œinâ€ a directory when using the terminal.
 The default behavior is that when you open a new terminal you start in your own 'homeâ€ directory (containing files and directories that only you can modify).

 To see what files are in our home directory, we need to use the [ls][] command.
-This command â€˜listsâ€™ the contents of a directory.
-So why donâ€™t they call the command â€˜listâ€™ instead?
+This command 'lists' the contents of a directory.
+So why don't they call the command 'list' instead?
 Well, this is a good thing because typing long commands over and over again is tiring and time-consuming.
 There are many (frequently used) Unix commands that are just two or three letters.
 If we run the ls command we should see something like:

 	olson27-1:~ kbradnam$ ls
 	Application Shortcuts 	Documents	Library